TriplyDB/Documentation/docs/triply-api/index.md

 - See the previous section for [Datasets](#Datasets) to learn the meaning of `INSTANCE`, `ACCOUNT`, and `DATASET`.

-Here is an example of an URI path that points to an SPARQL endpoint over the Pokémon dataset:
+Here is an example of a URI path that points to a SPARQL endpoint over the Pokémon dataset:

 ```none